jakovh/boat_sales_data/README.md

 ## Deliverables

-A deliverable of this project comes in the form of an interactive (Tableau Storyboard)[https://public.tableau.com/views/Boatsales/BoatSalesAnalysis?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link].
+A deliverable of this project comes in the form of an interactive [Tableau Storyboard](https://public.tableau.com/views/Boatsales/BoatSalesAnalysis?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ## Tools Used